-This is a 75-point army led by warcaster Commander Stryker.
-Stryker adds 30 warjack points, so the army can include up to 105 points of models in addition to the warcaster.
-The four warjacks in the army are assigned to Stryker.
+This is a 75-point army led by Lord Tyrant Hexeris, who has 29 warbeast points, so the army can include up to 104 points of models in addition to the warlock.
+The five warbeasts in the army are assigned to Hexeris' battlegroup.